AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 ============================
 Creating environment
 ++++++++++++++++++++
-| The best practice is to create coda environment allocated for the development:
+| The best practice is to create coda environment allocated for the development.
+The Python version can be chosen by user:
 ::

     conda create -n cohere3.8 python=3.8